Manage fall detection on Apple Watch (Apple Watch SE and Apple Watch Series 4 and later only)

 Choose “Always on” to have fall detection on at all times, or “Only on during workouts” to have fall detection on only when you’ve started a workout.

-If you’re between age 18 and 55, and setting up a new Apple Watch with watchOS 8.1, fall detection during workouts is turned on automatically.
+If you’re between age 18 and 55, and setting up a new Apple Watch with watchOS 8.1 or later, fall detection during workouts is turned on automatically.
 If you upgrade your existing Apple Watch from an earlier version of watchOS, you must turn on the feature to detect hard falls only during workouts.

 For more information, see the Apple Support article Use fall detection with Apple Watch.